 The UMass protein crystallography home page is found at xtal.biochem.umass.edu

 This year's journal club is organized by Scott Garman.
-We meet Fridays at 11:00am in 869 LGRT.
+We meet Fridays at noon in 745E LGRT.

-This year, we will process some x-ray diffraction data, solve a couple of molecular replacement, experimentally phase electron density maps, and build into electron density maps.
+This year, we will process some x-ray diffraction data, solve a couple of molecular replacement problems, experimentally phase electron density maps, and build into electron density maps.

 1. Installing the needed software: